dji-sdk/Onboard-SDK-Doc/source/modules/missionplan/README.md

 ## Introduction

-For the first time, DJI developers can plan missions in terms of something other than waypoints.
+With the Onboard SDK Precision Trajectory Mission Planning suite, DJI developers can now plan complex missions without having to use GPS waypoints.
 The new DJI Precision Trajectory Mission Planning library has the flexibility to deal with complicated trajectories, issues with GPS accuracy and cases when GPS is simply unavailable.

-For inspection applications like powerlines, towers and buildings, the ability to visualize and plan a smooth, precise trajectory can be the difference between actionable data and merely beautiful footage.
+For inspection applications like powerlines, towers and buildings, the ability to visualize and plan a smooth, precise trajectory that fully covers the points of interest on your structure can be the difference between actionable data and merely beautiful footage.

 The precision trajectory mission planning interface opens up an exciting new paradigm for planning missions - think shapes and actions, not waypoints.
 Release 3.1.9 of the Onboard SDK provides a first version of this library that allows you to plan and execute geolocated spiral trajectories around infrastructure.